gjarzebak95/27052025/README.md

 I might do a simple cicd pipeline for the terraform code I create that will always run a plan,fmt,validate and allow me run apply on main branch depending on how I am with time

 Ok this is my first commit - let's go I will try my commits to be documentation

+I have just tested uploading an image and it works - will put that image to repo

+Just run :

+curl -X POST APIURL -H "Content-Type: application/json" -d @payload.json

+CICD I will  just discuss during interview but it would be pretty standard plan trigger on upload , apply triggered on merge with manual approval